SIGNING AND RATIFICATION OF THE GLOBAL STANDARD 6

-The IC3 certification is the product of a well-documented developmental process that has been psychometrically validated.
+The IC3 Digital Literacy certification is the product of a well-documented developmental process that has been psychometrically validated.

 GLOBAL DIGITAL LITERACY COUNCIL CHARTER